Welsh National Water Development Authority: Remit

-Private water companies such as Chester Water and Wrexham Water Company were excluded and continued in operation.
+The two private water companies in the area, Chester Waterworks Company and Wrexham and East Denbighshire Water Company, were excluded and continued in operation.

 It also subsumed all the functions of the six river authorities in Wales – the Wye River Authority, the Usk River Authority, the Glamorgan River Authority, the South West Wales River Authority, the Gwynedd River Authority and the Dee and Clwyd River Authority.
 The boundary of WNWDA was identical to that of the constituent river authorities and included parts of England in both the River Wye and River Dee catchments.

+Predescessors

+Taf Fechan Water Board

+The Taf Fechan Water Board was constituted by the Taf Fechan Water Board Order 1964 (SI 1965/1588).

+The Taf Fechan Water Supply Board was created by the Taf Fechan Water Supply Act 1921 (11 & 12 Geo.
+5. c. lxxxix) to supply water to the Rhymney Valley Water Board, the Pontypridd and Rhondda Joint Water Board, the urban district councils of Aberdare and Llantrisant & Llantwit Fardre, and the Merthyr Tydfil Corporation Waterworks.

+The Rhymney Valley Water Board was formed by the Rhymney Valley Water Act 1921 (11 & 12 Geo.
+5. c. lxxxiii).

+The Pontypridd and Rhondda Joint Water Board was established by the Pontypridd and Rhondda Water Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c. cxx), taking over the private Pontypridd Waterworks Company.

+The Pontypridd Waterworks Company was incorporated by the Pontypridd Waterworks Act 1864 (27 & 28 Vict. c. xxxvi).

 Organisation

 At inception, WNWDA was organised in units that broadly reflected the originating business.
 Thus sewerage and sewage disposal was organised into a number of sewage divisions, water supply was similarly formed into a number of water divisions and river divisions exactly matching the roles and boundaries of the previous river authorities were created.

 In 1984 a major re-structuring brought all the functions together in three multidisciplinary divisions, with a headquarters in Brecon.
 These were the South Eastern Division based in Nelson, South Western Division based in Haverfordwest, the Northern Division based in Bangor.
 There were sub-offices located in Hereford, Monmouth, Swansea, Lampeter, Caernarfon and Mold.
 At the time of this re-organisation the name of the authority changed to Welsh Water Authority.